Lima Memorial Health System Logo

 The creatinine blood test measures the level of creatinine in the blood.
 This test is done to see how well your kidneys are working.

-Creatinine can also be measured with a urine test.
+Creatinine in the urine can be measured with a urine test.

 How the Test is Performed